eecs281staff/search-demo/docs/README.md

 ## Compiling the Code

-On CAEN it is important to use a compiler that supports using C++11 or higher.
-As of Fall 2023, the default version (g++ 8.3.0) available upon logging into CAEN will do this.
+It is important to use a compiler that supports using C++17 or higher.
+As of Fall 2023, the default version available upon logging into CAEN (g++ 8.5.0) will do this.
+If you are working locally, update your compiler as necessary.

 ``` console
 $ mkdir search-demo && cd search-demo